 The linear relationship between modelled λE (using the PT energy balance formulation, Section 2.2) and measured λE (using eddy covariance measurements, Section 2.1) is illustrated in Figure 3-6 for Stations 1 and 4, where EC measurements for λE were available.
-The PT model consistently over estimated λE on average by 109 and 91 W/m2 over measured values at Stations 1 and 4, respectively, without EBC applied.
-The EBC correction reduced the differences to 93 and 79 W/m2, respectively.
+The PT model consistently over estimated λE on average by 95 and 80 W/m2 over measured values at Stations 1 and 4, respectively, without EBC applied.
+The EBC correction reduced the differences slightly to 92 and 78 W/m2, respectively.

-Figure 3-6: Hourly measured λE vs. PT modelled λE in 2021.
+Figure 3-6: Hourly measured λE vs. PT modelled λE in 2022.
 No EBC correction was applied.
-PT α value of 1.26 was used.
+PT value of α =1.26 was used.
 The black dotted line is the 1:1 linear regression.
 Modelled values are consistently overestimated.

 Table 3-1 illustrates the differences in the two stations linear regression equations when comparing modelled vs. measured.
 The correlation coefficient remains the same regardless of EBC, while the slope is shown to be reduced with the correction applied.
-Prior to any corrections, the mean difference between modelled and measured estimated values of ET were 0.15 and 0.12 mm/h for Stations 1 and 4, respectively.
-After the EBC correction was applied, this difference was reduced to 0.13 and 0.10 mm/h at Stations 1 and 4, respectively.
-This reflects an improvement in the accuracy of the modelled estimate.
+Prior to any corrections, the mean difference between modelled and measured estimated values of ET were 3.05 and 2.45 mm/day for Stations 1 and 4, respectively.
+After the EBC correction was applied, this difference was reduced to 2.94 and 2.38 mm/year at Stations 1 and 4, respectively.
 Improvements in the correlation coefficient can be observed when the data is reduced to shorter intervals of time and indicate that the relationship between model parameters and the output changes over time.
 Figure 3-7 illustrates the differences when the GS months are split into 15-day intervals.